ethereum-optimism/optimism/op-bindings/bindgen/README.md

 # Using BindGen to Add New Predeploys to L2 Genesis

-**Note** While we encourage hacking on the OP stack, we are not actively looking to integrate more contracts at the SuperChain's genesis.
+**Note** While we encourage hacking on the OP stack, we are not actively looking to integrate more contracts to the official OP stack genesis.

 BindGen uses the provided `contracts-list` to generate Go bindings and metadata files which are used when building the L2 genesis.
 The first step in adding a new predeploy to L2 genesis is adding the contract to your `contracts-list` (by default this list if [artifacts.json](../artifacts.json)).